Last Updated on September 14, 2022 by Rebecca Huff

-So you’ve been short-changed in the sleep department due to sharing your bed?
+So you've been short-changed in the sleep department due to sharing your bed?
+Can't remember the last time you got a good night's rest?
 I feel your pain!
-If your spouse, kids, or fur-babies are keeping you up at night, and you’re wondering if it’s healthy to sleep in separate beds, keep reading!
+If your spouse, kids, or fur-babies are keeping you up at night, and you're wondering if it's healthy to sleep in separate beds, keep reading!

-Earlier this year, I shared a podcast and post about Living Apart Together while married.
-That must have struck a nerve for many since I’ve had so many questions in my inbox!
-My husband and I have lived in separate apartments for almost two years now.
+A while back, I shared a podcast and post about Living Apart Together while married.
+That must have struck a nerve for many since I've had so many questions in my inbox!
+Indeed, the idea of separate beds is trending.
+My husband and I lived in separate apartments for almost two years.
+Now we are back in the same house, but we get healthy sleep, each in our own room.
+Our relationship is healthier now, too.

-Plus, I’ve been writing about getting better sleep for years.
+Plus, I've been writing about a variety of sleep problems, the solution to poor sleep, and getting better sleep for years.
 One question people want to know is about sleeping in separate beds.
 Is it healthy?
 Does sleeping in separate beds help or hurt your relationship?
-I’ll answer all your burning questions.
+I'll answer all your burning questions.

 Reasons couples may want to have Separate Bedrooms